Charter schools in the United States: Co-location

-Co-location or collocation of charter schools in public noncharter school buildings has been practiced in both New York City and Chicago and is controversial.
-Since students planning to attend charter schools are generally students who would have attended noncharter schools, co-location permits reassigning seating for the same students from one kind of school to the other in the same building, so that, while space might have to be rebuilt, entire schools do not have to be built from the ground up.
+Co-location or collocation of charter schools in public non-charter school buildings has been practiced in both New York City and Chicago and is controversial.
+Since students planning to attend charter schools are generally students who would have attended non-charter schools, co-location permits reassigning seating for the same students from one kind of school to the other in the same building, so that, while space might have to be rebuilt, entire schools do not have to be built from the ground up.
 The cost savings let more charter schools open.
 Co-location also permits the two kinds of schools to be visible to each other, thereby promoting school reform, especially within families whose children attend both schools in the same building.
-It may also mean that a government administration responsible for overseeing noncharter public schools loses political turf as it gives up space to independently run charter schools.
+It may also mean that a government administration responsible for overseeing non-charter public schools loses political turf as it gives up space to independently run charter schools.